followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/4 Events/cellHoverChanged.md

 <!--typeFunctionParamName1_field8-->text<!--/typeFunctionParamName1_field8-->
 <!--typeFunctionParamType1_field8-->string<!--/typeFunctionParamType1_field8-->
 <!--typeFunctionParamDescription1_field8-->
 The value of the current cell in a string format.
-Use this field to get the value with an applied <a href="/Documentation/17_2/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#format">format</a>.
+Use this field to get the value with an applied [format](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#format).
 <!--/typeFunctionParamDescription1_field8-->
 <!--typeFunctionParamName1_field9-->displayValue<!--/typeFunctionParamName1_field9-->
 <!--typeFunctionParamType1_field9-->string<!--/typeFunctionParamType1_field9-->
 <!--typeFunctionParamDescription1_field9-->
 The value displayed by the current cell.
-Differs from the <b>value</b> field only when the column to which the current cell belongs uses <a href="/Documentation/17_2/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/lookup/">lookup</a>.
+Differs from the **value** field only when the column to which the current cell belongs uses [lookup](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/lookup/).
 <!--/typeFunctionParamDescription1_field9-->
 <!--typeFunctionParamName1_field10-->columnIndex<!--/typeFunctionParamName1_field10-->
 <!--typeFunctionParamType1_field10-->number<!--/typeFunctionParamType1_field10-->
 <!--typeFunctionParamDescription1_field10-->
 The index of the column to which the current cell belongs.
-For more information on how this index is calculated, refer to the <a href="/Documentation/17_2/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Columns/Calculating_the_Column_Index">Calculating the Column Index</a> topic.
+For more information on how this index is calculated, refer to the [Calculating the Column Index](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Columns/Calculating_the_Column_Index) topic.
 <!--/typeFunctionParamDescription1_field10-->
 <!--typeFunctionParamName1_field11-->rowIndex<!--/typeFunctionParamName1_field11-->
 <!--typeFunctionParamType1_field11-->number<!--/typeFunctionParamType1_field11-->
 <!--typeFunctionParamDescription1_field11-->
 The index of the row to which the current cell belongs.
 When you have several pages in a grid, grid rows are indexed beginning with 0 on each page.
-Note that <a href="/Documentation/17_2/Guide/Widgets/DataGrid/Visual_Elements/#Group_Rows">group cells</a> are also counted as rows and, thus, have row indexes.
-For further information about row indexes, see the <a href="/Documentation/17_2/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Rows">Grid Rows</a> topic.
+Note that [group cells](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Group_Rows) are also counted as rows and, thus, have row indexes.
+For further information about row indexes, see the [Grid Rows](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Rows) topic.
 <!--/typeFunctionParamDescription1_field11-->
 <!--typeFunctionParamName1_field12-->column<!--/typeFunctionParamName1_field12-->
 <!--typeFunctionParamType1_field12-->object<!--/typeFunctionParamType1_field12-->
 <!--typeFunctionParamDescription1_field12-->
-The <a href="/Documentation/17_2/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/">settings of the column</a> to which the current cell belongs.
+The [settings of the column](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/) to which the current cell belongs.
 <!--/typeFunctionParamDescription1_field12-->
 <!--typeFunctionParamName1_field13-->rowType<!--/typeFunctionParamName1_field13-->
 <!--typeFunctionParamType1_field13-->string<!--/typeFunctionParamType1_field13-->
 <!--typeFunctionParamDescription1_field13-->
 The type of the row to which the current cell belongs.
-This field equals <i>'data'</i> for <a href="/Documentation/17_2/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Rows">ordinary rows</a> or <i>'group'</i> for <a href="/Documentation/17_2/Guide/Widgets/DataGrid/Visual_Elements/#Group_Rows">group rows</a>.
+This field equals *'data'* for [ordinary rows](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Rows) or *'group'* for [group rows](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Group_Rows).
 Use this field to distinguish rows by type.
 <!--/typeFunctionParamDescription1_field13-->
 <!--typeFunctionParamName1_field14-->cellElement<!--/typeFunctionParamName1_field14-->
 <!--typeFunctionParamType1_field14-->jQuery<!--/typeFunctionParamType1_field14-->